h15200/notes/testing.md

     Jest Config

+    	npm i -D jest

+On the test script, add a flag to watch
+"test": "jest --watch",

+Make a test file with ext .test.js

+No need to import jest, just write the test with

+test( ‘ name of test ‘ , () => {
+expect( <funct> ).toBe (something)
+})

+Npm run test

+Usually a good idea to make a jest config in json file with both globalSetup and globalTeardown (one async function that runs before the test suite, and one after)

 In package.json, add

 “jest” : { “testEnvironment“ : “node” } // default is browser-environment.
 Do this for backend